Who can get help from Adult Social Care and Health

 You could get help from us if:

-• You have care and support needs due to physical disability, mental impairment, or illness.
+• you have care and support needs due to a disability, physical or mental health condition or illness

-• Your disability, impairment or illness stops you from completing everyday tasks such as washing and dressing, cooking and getting out and about.
+• your disability, health condition or illness stops you from doing everyday tasks, like washing and getting out and about

-• Your wellbeing is significantly affected because you cannot achieve these tasks.
+• your wellbeing is affected because you cannot do these tasks

-We will assess the impact your disability or health condition has on your daily life.
+We will assess how your disability or health condition affects your life.
 To do this, we follow national rules set by the government.
-These ‘eligibility criteria’ are listed in full at the end of this fact sheet:
+These ‘eligibility criteria’ are listed in full in this factsheet:

 Factsheet: Who qualifies for our support?